VladimirK2/jbc-language/jBC_Programmers_Reference_Guide.markdown

 ### SYNTAX ELEMENTS

-**PropertyValue** receives the requested property value from the system or “” if the property is not set.
+**PropertyValue** receives the requested property value from the system or "" if the property is not set.

 **Statement** is the result of a valid JQLCOMPILE(Statement).

 **Column** specifies the column number for which the property value was requested (otherwise 0 for the whole statement).

-**PropertyName** are EQUATED values defined by INCLUDE’ing the file JQLINTERFACE.h.
+**PropertyName** are EQUATED values defined by INCLUDEing the file JQLINTERFACE.h.

 This function returns -1 if there is a problem with the parameters or the programmer.
-These properties answer questions such as “Was LPTR mode asked for,” and “How many columns are there?”
+These properties answer questions such as "Was LPTR mode asked for" and "How many columns are there?"

 ### NOTES